 On May 11, 2016, the Company acquired substantially all of the assets and assumed certain liabilities related to the business of Theranostics Health, Inc., a Delaware corporation (“THI”).
 THI was a leading developer of phospho-proteomic technologies for measuring the activation status of key signaling pathways that are instrumental in the development of companion diagnostics for molecular-targeted therapies in oncology, which the Company calls Theralink® technology.
 THI used Theralink® to support the drug development programs of many major pharmaceutical and biotechnology drug development companies.
 Theralink® had an initial commercial launch under the Clinical Laboratory Improvement Amendments (CLIA) regulatory pathway from late 2014 to late 2015 where important information was obtained regarding cost of goods sold (COGS), reimbursement expectations, scale and adoption.
 Theralink® was withdrawn from the commercial market in late 2015 due to an inability to reach profitability, which precipitated the sale of assets from THI to Avant.
 See Note 3.

-During the fiscal year ended September 30, 2017, the Company curtailed its operations as a result of its limited operating capital.
-Since the end of the fiscal year ended September 30, 2017 through September 30, 2018, we have focused on executing our business plan by commercializing our proprietary data-generating technology in the area of oncology, as well as focusing on the relocation and opening of a revenue producing CAP/CLIA laboratory.
+During the fiscal year ended September 30, 2018, the Company curtailed its operations as a result of its limited operating capital.
+Since the end of the fiscal year ended September 30, 2018 through the date of this filing, we have focused on executing our business plan by commercializing our proprietary data-generating technology in the area of oncology, as well as focusing on the relocation and opening of a revenue producing CAP/CLIA laboratory.
 The Company is focused on improving revenues in the pharma services business by acquiring customers with oncology-focused preclinical and clinical drug development programs.
 The Company is establishing business relationships with pharmaceutical companies in early and late stage clinical development.